balancer-team/usps-v3-js/README.md

-# USPS v3 API Typescript Library
+# USPS v3 API JavaScript Library

 Library for interfacing with the USPS v3 API.
 The USPS v3 API replaces the legacy Web Tools API.